-Take an objective view at your business to see if there are any potential problems that would hurt your chances of selling the business later, which may include poor relationships with suppliers or employees, high customer concentration, bad monitoring systems or lease expiration dates.
+Take an objective view of your business to see if there are any potential problems that would hurt your chances of selling the business later, which may include poor relationships with suppliers or employees, high customer concentration, bad monitoring systems or lease expiration dates.

 Whether or not you are going to sell the business, it is still a good idea to look at the business from a buyer’s perspective.
 Identifying issues in your business and finding the solutions to the problems will naturally help improve the overall worth of the company.
-It is important to clean up mistakes that are not easily visible to an outsider.

-An important rule is to keep the company policies straightforward enough that even the lowest level employees will have no problems understanding it.
+An important rule is to keep the company policies straightforward enough that even the lowest level employees will have no problems understanding them.
 A reliable and updated company policy manual would be a valuable tool to train new employees or to expand the business.

 A sound training manual is valuable and appealing to the buyer because it will make the buyer’s job much easier to get to know the business and its policies in order to run the operations of the business as quickly and smoothly as possible.